Laizra/Weather_prediction/README.md

 ```

 ## Roadmap
-I built this project with the predictive models as are in mind so this project is complete with no expected changes.
+This project is complete with no expected changes.

 ## Contact
 Sofia G.